 Q. If my child’s lunch account is low, how do I add to it?

 A. Cash or a check made payable to “GRACE” can be placed in an envelope indicating it is for the lunch account and with the child’s name on it.
 This can be dropped off/sent to either school office.
 One check can be sent for multiple accounts, but if one check is sent, please indicate the amount you’d like placed in each student account.
-Dollar amounts can be transferred between lunch accounts.
+Dollar amounts can be transferred between lunch accounts only with a parent’s permission.
 New as of 2017 – a credit card can be used to make a payment on a lunch account; however, the transaction has to take place at the Elementary School office at this time.

 Q. My family qualified for free/reduced-priced meals last year.
 Do I need to do anything for the new school year?